Thoughts, ponderings, reflections.

 Whatever.
 I had to move to Minnesota to see the Red Wings in person.
 I’d love to go to a home game, and I’d really love to go to a playoff game.
 If you live in the Detroit area, do me a favor and go see some hockey.
 I may live in the State of Hockey, but Detroit will always be Hockeytown.
 Just don’t let me down now.

-1. 2 Responses to “Detroit Red Wings Can’t Fill Their Arena”
+2 thoughts on “Detroit Red Wings Can’t Fill Their Arena”

 Ouch…